autotelik/datashift/README.md

 Datashift can populate your main model's associations, searching for matching objects and assigning them to the model being loaded.

-To achieve this it supports an in column syntax to specify :
+To achieve this it supports both column headings, or an in-column syntax to specify :

 - The field on the association model to search on.
 - The specific values to attempt to match.